DentonW/DevIL/DevIL/test/UnitTest/ReadMe.txt

 NOTE: This program depends on cppunit, which can be found on Sourceforge.net.
       Currently this test several routines in ILTest.

-      It runs the test on the shell, and report it's results.
+      It runs the test on the shell and reports its results.